-OVERVIEW: Since its launch by the late scientist and businessman Fred Kavli in 2000, this foundation has burst onto the science research scene, founding several Kavli Institutes across the world, million-dollar Kavli Prizes, and Kavli Professorships.
+OVERVIEW: Since 2000, the Kavli Foundation has founded several Kavli Institutes across the world, million-dollar Kavli Prizes, and Kavli Professorships.
 The foundation supports work in astrophysics, nanoscience, neuroscience, and theoretical physics.

-The signature program has become the Kavli Prize, made to researchers in astrophysics, nanoscience, and neuroscience every other year, with a cash award of $1 million.
+The signature program is the Kavli Prize, made to researchers in astrophysics, nanoscience, and neuroscience every other year, with a cash award of $1 million.
 Anyone is able to present a nomination, as long as the nominee is still living and the person is not nominating him/herself.
-Previous awardees can be seen at the prize’s website.
+Past grantees can be seen at the prize’s website.

-But the foundation’s largest expenditure is for the Kavli Institutes, a high profile series of research centers at universities across the globe.
-The foundation initially established each institute with a $7.5 million grant to a university's endowment, matched by the university, then provides annual interest toward the center.
-The endowments yielded about $400,000 annually.
-In 2013, the institute announced that it would increase the contribution to each future institute up to $10 million, which is expected to provide about $1 million a year in unrestricted funds when matched.
+But the Kavli Institutes, a high profile series of research centers at universities across the globe, is the foundation’s largest expenditure.
+The foundation initially established each institute with a $7.5 million grant to a university's endowment, matched by the university.
+Then it provides annual interest toward the center.
+The endowments yield about $400,000 annually.
+In 2013, the institute announced that it would increase the contribution to each future institute up to $10 million, which provides about $1 million a year in unrestricted funds when matched.
 Funds are fully discretionary, with no strings attached.

-In contrast to program-specific funding, the idea behind the Kavli Institute strategy is to leverage the resources of an existing university with a respected staff and its own core funding, but add some extra fuel to explore edgier projects that are more ambitious or might not yield any short-term results or applications.
+In contrast to program-specific funding, the Kavli Institute seeks to leverage the resources of an existing university with a respected staff and its own core funding to explore edgier projects that are more ambitious or might not yield short-term results or applications.

-While access to funding is clearly restricted, interested parties can contact the foundation for more information about its programs here.
+While access to funding is clearly restricted, grantseekers can contact the foundation for more information about its programs here.